coderefinery/git-intro/_episodes/05-branches.md

 ![]({{ site.baseurl }}/img/gitink/no-ff.svg)

 It is a matter of taste or convention.
+Discuss the advantages of both approaches.

 ---